What You Need to Know About Sailing in Vanuatu

 Domestic Cruising

-Once you've cleared Customs, Immigration and Quarantine at your port of entry, you're free to explore Vanuatu's stunning islands by yacht, but there are a few important rules to follow first.
+Once you've cleared Customs at your port of entry, you're free to explore Vanuatu's stunning islands by yacht, as long as you are provided the Inter-Island Cruising Permit by Customs officers.

 You cannot visit places like Mystery Island, Port Resolution or any other anchorage outside the official ports of entry without proper clearance first.